pareek-naren/pkce/NodeJs/Document.md

 4. Start and run the project:
         `node index.js`

 It will generate the `code_verifier` and `code_challenge` values.
-You can use these values in the OAuth and OIDC authorizarization code flow.
+You can use these values in the OAuth and OIDC authorization code flow.